Warning: This piece contains material about sexual assault that may be upsetting to some readers.

 “Anyway, they became a part of our group.
 A couple of weeks later, the same thing happened to one of her friends and she was outraged.
 You know, understandably.
 But I never knew how to feel.”

-Men and women tend to give similar reasons for not coming forward about sexual assault.
-Shame, guilt and denial are commonly cited.
-Others may choose to address their experience without seeking external help.
-But separately, there remains the issue of fundamentally not recognising an unfree decision.
-A 2015 meta-analysis of the prevalence of unacknowledged rape in women found that as many as 60% of survivors do not acknowledge even having been assaulted, filling in with labels such as “bad sex” and “miscommunication”.
-The conclusion, and premise of this article, is that how survivors are able to view and define their experience determines their ability to acknowledge it.
+For women, it’s claimed that as many as 60% of survivors do not acknowledge even having been assaulted, filling in with labels such as “bad sex” and “miscommunication”.
+Inevitably, how survivors are able to view and define their experience determines their ability to acknowledge it.

-These positions are now embedded in culture.
-There is a lingering sentiment that men “cannot get raped”, especially found among older, male individuals, which returns us to our starting point: men often don’t recognise sexual violence.
+These positions become quickly taken for granted.
+Data shows a lingering idea that men “cannot get raped”, especially found among older, male individuals.
 The combination of ambiguous laws and incomplete data has led to the belief that self-reporting will not be taken seriously by peers or by the law.
-Hence, men often do not recognise the gravity of sexual assault until many years after, ending up drunk and in bed with people they do not want to have sex with, sometimes in fear of otherwise seeming ‘gay’ or ‘ungrateful’ of the attention.
-This largely derives from the idea that men always want sex, and thus that women cannot truly rape men.
-Such a sentiment plays an important role in comedy in which the survivor is nearly always the target of the joke.
-Sexual coercion from different sides thus becomes an accepted part of life, a ‘moderate’ concession in the name of maintaining order.
-Though this isn’t solely a function of ‘lad culture’, where it may encourage certain men to take liberal approach towards others, lad culture also plays a role in perpetuating the idea that male victimhood is ‘improper’.
+Hence, men often do not recognise sexual assault until many years after, ending up drunk and in bed with people they do not want to have sex with, sometimes in fear of otherwise seeming ‘gay’ or ‘ungrateful’ of the attention.

-For some, trauma is to be dealt with internally and requires no ‘coming forward’.
-For others, there is progress in the idea that men can recognise their experience and request help.
+For some, dealing with trauma requires no ‘coming forward’.
+For others, there is progress in the idea that men can ask for help.
 Each year, 72,000 men come forward about rape in the UK, a steadily increasing figure (up 57% from 2015/16 to 17/18) that correlates with the increased effort to present cases of male-victim rape and support services in UK media.
-In the military, too, there has been a spike in recorded historical cases, implying survivors are now able to recognise their experience and want to identify their assailants.
+In the military, too, there has been a spike in recorded historical cases, suggesting that survivors are now able to recognise their experience and want to identify their assailants.
 The sentencing of Reynhard Sinaga – who preyed mostly on straight men – and its publicity at the start of the year correlated with a 5,000% increase in calls to sexual assault helplines.

 It is difficult, as a man, to come to terms with the idea that not feeling a certain way about something does not make it unimportant.
 At some point, one is forced to consider decisions made that were not primarily their own.
 One recognises how inappropriate certain situations have been, bent out of shape by power dynamics, social pressure or intoxication.
 And then there’s the aftermath – talking with friends, laughing about moments of vulnerability and choosing not to think too much into it.